shackbarth/xtuple/README.md

-public-extensions
+Public extensions
 =================

-Public Extensions for xTuple Postbooks
+To build all the public extensions for xTuple Postbooks, run the ./buildExtensions.sh script.